simon-weber/gmusicapi/README.md

 ##Porting

 I've seen a lot of excitement about possible ports, especially for mobile and web use.
 If you want to, go for it!

+I'm currently aware of only one port.
+It's in C# (for use with Windows Phone), and being developed [here](https://github.com/Byteopia/GoogleMusicAPI.NET).

+###Porting Information for Developers

 The current implementation uses the same interface that a web browser does, and a code overview can be found [on the wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).
 Darryl Pogue is working on a more durable implementation by emulating Google's Android app.
 His work is [here](https://github.com/dpogue/Unofficial-Google-Music-API), and may easier to port.